Project Fanboy

 Project Fanboy (PF) is an American website that publishes news, interviews and reviews about the American comic book industry.
-In addition, the site is host to comic book fan-voted awards.
+In addition, the site hosts comic book fan-voted awards.
 It was founded by Stephen Jondrew and Scott Williams in the fall of 2005 as an alternative site that covers mainstream comic book news, but also promotes smaller independent works.

 History

 The Project Fanboy website was launched in 2005 as an independently run promoter of comic books and creators in the comic book industry.
 A little known site in its first three years, it eventually began publishing interviews and reviews of independent comic books in 2008.
 The site garnered little interest until May 2008, with the introduction of the annual Project Fanboy Awards.

 At the 2009 MegaCon comic book convention the winners of the 2008 Project Fanboy Awards were announced.
 The awards sparked controversy amongst comic book fans with the announcement of Jim Balent's company Broadsword Comics receiving three of the twenty five awards, for their publication Tarot: Witch of the Black Rose.
 Websites such as Chris's Invincible Super-Blog published sarcastic praise concerning the outcome of the awards while other websites such as Panels on Pages spoke highly of the publication which is quoted as saying, "...making it easy to see how it walked away with three of the twenty-five awards at Project Fanboy this past March...".

 In the 55th issue of Tarot: Witch of the Black Rose, Broadsword colorist, Holly Golightly appeared adorned in only the three Project Fanboy Awards the company received, again sparking the attention of bloggers and internet users.
 ComicBitsOnline spoke with Holly GoLightly after the awards ceremony and showcased a photo of the Broadsword team accepting the Project Fanboy Awards in the interview the site published.